alexirpan/alexirpan.github.io/_posts/2024-04-20-puzzlehunting-201.markdown

 [Getting Over it Developer Reacts to speedrun of Getting Over It](https://www.youtube.com/watch?v=dGU5_UUalPA) {: .centered }

-For the uninitiated, cheesing a puzzle means to solve it through an unintended path, and comes from video game slang.
+For the uninitiated, cheesing a puzzle means to solve it through an unintended path.
+It comes from video game slang, and usually implies solving with less work than intended.

 Cheesing can be a little controversial...it's a bit subversive, and as tools for cheesing have gotten stronger, puzzle design has had to adapt in ways that sometimes makes a puzzle worse.
 Hardening a puzzle against